saitejesh-cyber/trust-before-intelligence-book/manuscript/09_chapter_8_architecture_of_trust_in_action.md

 The Echo journey was complete.

-Ninety days. $1.23 million invested.
+Ninety days. $992K invested—19% under the $1.23M budget.
 Three agents in production, delivering real value to clinicians, coordinators, and billing staff every day.

 But Echo Health Systems wasn't unique.
 They started where most organizations are—legacy infrastructure, siloed data, failed AI attempts, skeptical stakeholders.